 On February 5, 2018, the Company sold 2,501,145 shares of its common stock at a price of \$1.87 per share for total proceeds of approximately \$4.7 million.
 The purchasers of the common stock also received Series TT warrants which allow the purchasers to acquire up to 1,875,860 shares of the Company's common stock.
-The warrants are exercisable at a fixed price of \$2.24 per share, were exercisable on August 6, 2018 and expire on February 5, 2023.
+The warrants are exercisable at a fixed price of \$2.24 per share and expire on February 5, 2023.
 The shares issued and those issuable upon the exercise of the warrants were restricted until they were registered on February 28, 2018.
 The Company allocated the proceeds received to the shares and the Series TT warrants on a relative fair value basis.
 As a result of such allocation, the Company determined the relative fair value of the Series TT warrants to be approximately \$1.56 million.
-The Series TT warrants qualify for equify treatment in accordance with ASC 815.
+The Series TT warrants qualify for equity treatment in accordance with ASC 815.

-During the period from issuance through September 30, 2018, 578,983 Series TT Warrants were exercised for total proceeds of approximately \$1.3 million.
+During the years ended September 30, 2019 and 2018, 737,188 and 578,983, respectively, Series TT warrants were exercised for total gross proceeds of approximately \$1.6 million and \$1.3 million, respectively.
+As of September 30, 2019, 559,689 Series TT warrants were outstanding.